History of skiing: Travel and transportation

 Norwegian immigrants used skis ("Norwegian snowshoes") in the US Midwest from around 1836.
 Norwegian immigrant "Snowshoe Thompson" transported mail by skiing across the Sierra Nevada between California and Nevada from 1856.
 In 1888, Norwegian explorer Fridtjof Nansen and his team crossed the Greenland icecap on skis.
 Norwegian workers on the Buenos Aires - Valparaiso railway line introduced skiing in South America around 1890.
 In 1910, Roald Amundsen used skis on his South Pole Expedition.
 In 1902, the Norwegian consul in Kobe imported ski equipment and introduced skiing to the Japanese, motivated by the death of Japanese soldiers during snowstorms.

-Skiing as sport
+Military skiing

+In the First World War, Austro-Hungarian troops on the Italian front used skis and wore snow camouflage smocks and overtrousers over their uniforms.

+In the Second World War, the German armed forces published a manual for its ski troops in 1942.
+The 1942 Russian war documentary film Moscow Strikes Back shows a scene of a winter attack by Russian ski infantry supported by tanks.

+Sport

 The first recorded organized skiing exercises and races are from military uses of skis in Norwegian and Swedish infantries.
-For instance details of military ski exercises in the Danish-Norwegian army from 1767 are retained: Military races and exercises included downhill in rough terrain, target practice while skiing downhill, and 3 km cross-country skiing with full military backpack.
+For instance, details of military ski exercises in the Danish-Norwegian army from 1767 included downhill in rough terrain, target practice while skiing downhill, and 3 km cross-country skiing with full military backpack.
 Slalom (Norwegian: slalåm) is a word of Norwegian origin that has entered the international skiing vocabulary.
 In the 1800s, skiers in Telemark challenged each other on "wild slopes" (ville låmir), more gentle slopes had the adjective "sla".
 Some races were on "bumpy courses" (kneikelåm) and sometimes included "steep jumps" (sprøytehopp) for difficulty.
 These 19th-century races in Telemark ran along particularly difficult trails usually from a steep mountain, along timber slides, and ended with a sharp turn ("Telemark turn") on a field or icy lake.